netdata/blog/blog/2023-11-02-netdata-plan-changes/index.md

 * 5 **active nodes** that can be concurrently visualized on Netdata Dashboards.
 * 1 **active custom dashboard**

-_Note: For more details on how these limits will work refer to the FAQ section of [this page](https://www.netdata.cloud/pricing/#pricing-faq)._
+_Note: For more details on how these limits will work refer to the FAQ section of the [pricing page](https://www.netdata.cloud/pricing/#pricing-faq)._

 For a better experience of Netdata Cloud full capabilities, all new users that sign up for a Netdata Cloud account will be automatically enrolled in a 30-day Free Business Trial.
 No credit or debit card will be required and users can opt out at any time.